Akalchi/DoReMiFront/README.md

 # Hi Everyone!
 We're the DoReMi-Devs team! 🎹 🎶

-## This project is an interactive plataform to wakne your musical creativity, play, record and share your melodies with the world.
+## This project is an interactive plataform to waken your musical creativity, play, record and share your melodies with the world.
 Get started now and get the music flowwing!

 ## Status: DONE 🚀